rgalanakis/robgforpps/_pages/may-2025-bond.md

 **Returning the funds to taxpayers.** While $400m is a lot (really, more like $500m due to interest), it's over 32 years, so we are not looking at some big tax break without it.
 But, it's still a big chunk of change, and spending taxes on stuff we don't need is a bad thing.

+We could also look at being more 'clever' with the bond dollars by working with the City and County on Intra-Governmental Agreements to build capital projects they need, and in return we'd get staffing or dollars (like SUN program staffing provided by Parks & Rec, due to be cut in the next Portland budget).

 If you are upset about spending money on stuff we don't need, as I am, there are plenty of projects that could use your scorn.
 For example,